clicalmani/tonka/docs/routing.md

 ## Route Groups

-Route groups allow you to share route attributes, such as middleware, across a large number of routes without needing to define those attributes on each individual route.
+Route groups allow you to share route attributes, such as `middleware`, across a large number of routes without needing to define those attributes on each individual route.

 Nested groups attempt to intelligently "merge" attributes with their parent group.
-Middleware and where conditions are merged while names and prefixes are appended.
+Middleware and `where` conditions are merged while `names` and `prefixes` are appended.
 Namespace delimiters and slashes in URI prefixes are automatically added where appropriate.

-Here's an example of defining a route group with shared middleware:
+Here's an example of defining a route group with shared `middleware`:

 ```php
 Route::group(['prefix' => 'admin'], function() {